 As they left, the sun was just about gone and so he turned back.
 His appetite gone, on his mind, what he would arrive to as he got home, That night, he failed to stomach his dinner.
 Time seemed to fly by, before minutes, the sun was back up and it was time for them to leave.
-His wife and children unaware of what was going on, just pure excitement that they were going back home.
+His wife and children are unaware of what is going on, just pure excitement that they are going back home.

 He sent his wife home while he went to his favorite tavern.
 As he got inside, most of his colleagues started leaving upon seeing him.
 Not wanting to be involved with the man who was now being seen as an enemy of the state.

 It was ironic, he was the son of a just retired Senior Assistant Commissioner of Police.
 He was born in a police family, raised to be one, and was considered a Best Recruit in his early days in the Police.
 Now, a man regarded as an enemy of the state with a seditious letter, with an arrest hanging on his head.
 This is what was on his mind as he downed his packets of Chibuku that night.